Sleep tight and don’t let the bed bugs bite… remember that saying?

 Presence of tiny, blackish specks

-It could be bed bug excrement if you detect blackish specks on your bedsheets, other bedding, mattress, headboard, or under your couch cushions.
+It could be bed bug excrement if you detect blackish specks on your bedsheets.
+You might find these specks on other bedding, your mattress, headboard, or under your couch cushions.

 Bed bug eggs